CT075/CamCore/design/pipeline.md

 how a basic compiler pipeline works before trying to read this document.

-We will consider the "front end" to be any part of the program dealing with the EA language itself -- language raws, parsing, preprocessing, and translation into hex.
+We will consider the "front end" to be any part of the program dealing with the EA language itself -- language raws, parsing, preprocessing, and other interaction with the file system.
+We'll also consider "translating statements to binary" to be part of the front-end's job.

 The frontend's job is to take the project source (as a string, or more likely as a tuple of `(file_tree, entry_filepath)`) and output a list of `(offset,